-This Paleo Beef Stew has fresh herbs and vegetables in a mushroom and red wine sauce.
-I love to make this stew when the weather gets cold and its really easy to make – you just throw everything together and forget it.
-And it tastes great…like you tried harder than you really did…which is always fun.
+This Paleo Beef Stew recipe is made with grass fed stew beef seasoned with sea salt and black pepper, pork fat, onions, garlic, beef stock, red wine, and fresh herbs.
+We love to make this stew when the weather gets cold and a bonus is that its really easy to make – you just throw everything together and forget it.
+And it tastes…like you tried much harder than you really did…which is always fun.

 Well, its cold again.
 I find this year to be the worst year for scraping my windshield than any other to date in Florida (and I’ve been here for 4.5 years).
 Now, I know that it seems silly to complain, but your body really gets accustomed to the warmth.
 So even though I love snuggling with Angel and watching a movie, I am finding myself missing the sun.
 But if you are like me and the summer is quite a ways away…and what you need is something to warm your home and family, I think you will really enjoy this recipe.